 Day 02: Paro hike to Taktsang Monastery (Tiger’s Nest) – Thimphu.

 After breakfast drive the winding road to the Drukgyal Dzong, the ruined fort, which was once defended this valley from Tibetan invasions.
-Mount Chomolhari, can be seen on the a clear day from Drukgyal village.
+Jomolhari or Chomolhari sometimes known as “the bride of Kangchenjunga”, can be seen on the clear day from Drukgyal village.
 You can visit a typical Bhutanese Farm House of a local family for a close up view of everyday Bhutanese life.
 We then drive to Shari to hike up (or horse ride) to the Taktsang monastery (Tiger’s nest).
 The horse ride up or hike to the cafeteria will take around one and half hour.
-At the view point enjoy the stunning view of monastery, where Guru Padmasambhava landed on the back of a tigeress in the 8th century.
+At the view point enjoy the stunning view of monastery, where Guru Padmasambhava landed on the back of a tigress in the 8th century.
 After lunch at the café walk back to the road point.
 On our way back to the hotel we visit Kyichu Lhakhang, one of the oldest temple in Bhutan built in 7th century.
 Afternoon visit the Ta Dzong, built in the 17th century as a watch tower for the Paro Dzong.
 This Dzong, was converted into the National Museum in 1967.
-The museum boasts antique Thangka, textiles, weapons and armour, household objects and rich assortment of natural and historic artifacts.
+The museum boasts antique Thangka, textiles, weapons and armor, household objects and rich assortment of natural and historic artifacts.
 Below the museum is the Rimpung Dzong, built in 17th century to defend the valley against Tibetan invaders.
 The Dzong, is now used as an administration centre and school for monks.
 A short walk below the Dzong, takes you across a traditional cantileverd to one of the innumerable archery grounds.
 (Archery is the national sport of Bhutan).
 PM drive to Thimphu, the capital city of Bhutan.
 The drive will take around one hour.
 Thimphu has a population of about 100,000.The town is made up of just three lines of shops and is the only capital in the world without traffic lights.
 Dinner and overnight at hotel.

 Day 03: Thimphu sightseeing and hike to Tango Monastery.

 After breakfast drive at Sangaygang, a field of Bhutanese prayer flags, perched high above the city.
 Colored flags send prayers to the heavens and white flags honor the dead.
-Visit the Motithang Mini Zoo where you can see national animal Takin research centre where these odd animals graze peacefully in a small protected park.
+Visit the Motithang Mini Zoo where you can see national animal Takin research center where these odd animals graze peacefully in a small protected park.
 Walk to the Zilukha Nunnery and then drive to the Tango monastery for a picnic lunch.
 The hike to monastery takes about forty five minutes.
 It is a 13th century structure and today is home to about 150 monks studying Buddhist Philosophy and meditation.
 Thimphu sightseeing continues with the folk Heritage Museum (a beautifully restored Bhutanese farmhouse from the last century) and the National painting School.
 In the evening visit the National Memorial Chorten built in honor of our third King Jigme Dorji Wangchuck (a wonderful opportunity to mix with local population).
 All the buildings in Bhutan conform to national building principals and are beautifully carved and decorated.
 Dinner and overnight at hotel.

 Day 04: Thimphu – Punakha.